Solar Earth Inc.

 California’s Self-Generation Incentive Program (SGIP) gives rebates for energy storage devices.
 People can put in battery banks and solar panels to make a power source that works all the time, even at night, on cloudy days, or when the power goes out.
 You don’t have to combine your battery with solar panels to get the SGIP, but state officials say you should.
 California has some of the most expensive electricity rates in the country, so it can get pricey to charge batteries without solar panels.

 SGIP’s program budget is broken up into steps, and the reward rate goes down as the program budget goes up.
 As of December 2023, the SGIP dashboard showed that small-scale domestic batteries could get an incentive rate of $0.15 per watt-hour.
-For example, a $2,025 reward could be given for a Tesla Powerwall that can store 13.5 kWh (or 13,500 Wh).
+For example, a $2,025 reward could be given for a Tesla Powerwall that can store 13.5 kWh (or 13,500 WH).

 Who Can Apply?